-Kurt joined the company in 1995 and rapidly moved through a series of development, marketing, sales, and general management leadership positions across a broad number of market segments.
+Kurt joined NXP in 1995, and rapidly moved through a series of Marketing & Sales, Product Definition & Development, Strategy and General Management leadership positions across a broad number of market segments.

-He serves on the Board of the German National Electrical and Electronics Industry Association ZVEI and chairs the Advisory Board of the international trade-fair Electronica.
+He serves on the Board of the German National Electrical and Electronics Industry Association (ZVEI) and chairs the Advisory Board of the international trade-fair Electronica.
 He also serves as a board member of PENTA and AENEAS, the clusters for application and technology research in Europe on nano-electronics.
 In his role as managing director for NXP Germany, Sievers serves as a member of the Asia-Pacific-Committee of German Business (APA) and as a member of the Board at the German Asia-Pacific Business Association (OAV), acting as the spokesperson for the Republic of Korea.

 Kurt earned a master’s degree in physics and information technology from Augsburg University, Germany.

 Peter Kelly, EVP and CFO

 Peter Kelly is executive vice president and chief financial officer for NXP.
 In addition, he is responsible for M&A.

 Peter joined NXP in 2011 and has 30 years of experience working in the technology industry in Europe, Asia and America.

 Before NXP, Peter was CFO of the energy company UGI and prior to that he was at Agere Systems where he was part of the management team that led the spin-off of Agere from Lucent Technologies.
 There, he was originally responsible for global operations and subsequently became CFO.

 Peter also serves on the board of directors for Plexus.
 Peter earned a bachelor’s degree in management sciences from the University of Manchester Institute of Science & Technology.

 Steve Owen, EVP Sales & Marketing

-Steve Owen is executive vice president of Sales & Marketing for NXP Semiconductors and is based in Eindhoven, The Netherlands.
+Steve Owen is Executive Vice President of Sales & Marketing for NXP Semiconductors and is based in Eindhoven, The Netherlands.

-In this role, he is responsible for developing a solutions-oriented team focused on our strategy: Secure Connections for a Smarter World.
+In his current role, he is responsible for a solutions-oriented team focused on our company strategy: Secure Connections for a Smarter World.